josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 ## A hierarchy of state management
 You'll hear about these three main "levels" of state:
-* Application-level state
+* 🌏 Application-level state world
-* Context-level state
+* 🏙️ Context-level state
-* Component-level state
+* 🏠 Component-level state

-"Context" in this case just encapsulates the idea that you're defining a tree of components among which to share state, and you can define the top of that tree wherever you like.
+The name "Context" in this case just encapsulates the idea that you're defining a subtree of components among which to share state, and you can define the top of that tree wherever you like.
 Your "context" could be your entire application like it is for Redux, or you could have several different contexts that are each relevant to a "subtree" of your React component tree.

 ## What is Context API? (and what isn't it?)

 Context API takes a more modular approach to state management, providing the storage piece and allowing any number of customized approaches to the rest of the architecture.
 It's possible to build something that looks like Redux, but there are many other possibilities!

 The Redux architecture as we know it can be broken down into these four pieces:
-1. store (a "state container" acting as the single source of truth for globally relevant state)
+1. Store (a "state container" acting as the single source of truth for shared application state)
-2. Manage state with reducers
+2. Reducers to manage state
-3. action creators
+3. Action creator functions
-4. `connect` HOC pattern to allow components to interface with the store (react-redux)
+4. React Redux interface to connect components to the store:
+* `connect(mapStateToProps, mapDispatchToProps)` (older HOC syntax)
+* `useSelector`, `useDispatch` (new hooks syntax)

-Context API is just a simple implementaiton of #1 (the store) without all the other stuff. **Unlike Redux, Context API does not require the use of reducers, actions or action creators.**
+Context API just implements #1, a shared store for a component and its children. **Unlike Redux, Context API is not an opinionated framework and does not require the use of reducers, actions or action creators.**

 On its own, Context API is *not* a comprehensive application state management system like Redux.
+However, it's surprisingly powerful!
+We can also store `dispatch` or setter functions in a Context, allowing components down the tree to not only read, but also update shared state without any need for prop drilling.

 Combining the `useContext` and `useReducer` hooks can provide a powerful architecture that is similar to Redux in many ways, and this is becoming increasingly popular as an alternative to Redux due to easier setup and the less opinionated nature of these built-in hooks.
 But just remember that Context itself is nothing more than a way of sharing state directly from a top level component to any of the child components in its subtree.

 Check out the docs (linked below) for a more in-depth understanding of the pros and cons of using Context.
 There are a few ways of solving this problem of shared state, and you'll find that there are specific tradeoffs involved with each option.
 Context provides an elegant solution, but baking the state sharing logic into components in this way does make it harder to reuse components.